 I am rather searching farmers willing to differentiate from the concurrence by avoiding completely the use of pesticides, herbicides and chemical fertilizer.

 It’s rainy and hot.
 I am carrying two heavy backpacks.
 We spend the whole morning in lengthy discussions with tens of farmers.
 Communication in China is so hard!
 Everyone gets on my nerves.
 Even for the simplest question they have to speak for minutes and, at the end, I don’t get any answer.
 No wonder; I should have no expectation from a language that have no words for “YES” and “NO.” If English is math, Mandarin is philosophy.
 At noon I am really fed up.
 I take a break for lunch, breath deeply, and continue the search outside the market.

 Xinchang tea market; old and young tea sellers.

 Sunset, on a hill outside of town.
-The long search reworded me at the end of the day.
+The long search rewarded me at the end of the day.
 A tea garden, managed by the government till the seventies, has been unused for long time until, few years ago, a farmer started to pick the leaves of the old bushes.
 The bushes in the meanwhile became trees about double my size.
-Long Jing from a wild tea garden; isn’t what I was searching?
+Long Jing from a wild tea garden; isn’t it what I was searching for?

 A wild tea garden, unused for decades, on a hill not far from Xinchang.
 A farmer recently started picking the leaves of the tall tea bushes –now trees– to produce wild Long Jing.